November 20th, 2021

 Catalina Island is like a dream.
 An island just 21 nautical miles off the California coast with endless outdoor and Swimrun possibilities.
 A rugged island with a 650- meter vertical drop from the highest point to the sea.
 Lots of bays, pebbled beaches and crystal- clear waters abundant with fish.

-In the early spring the island is green, the wild flowers are blooming and the contrasts are beautiful.
+In November the weather is dry, the water is still warm and the contrasts are beautiful.

 This Swimrun location is iconic.
 A stone’s throw from the 18-million people in Los Angeles you will find the landscape of Jurassic Park.

 The perfect place to end the swimrun season.